alavrik/piqi-erlang/doc/piqi-erlang.md

         -type a() :: x().

+    For aliases, it is possible to specify an optional `erlang-default` string property.
+When present, it overrides the Piqi-default value for the type in the generated `*_piqi:default_<typename>/0` functions.
+It is especially useful with custom Erlang types described in the following section.

+    Example:

+        .alias [
+            .name positive-int64
+            .type int64
+            .erlang-type "piqirun_custom:pos_int64"

+            % we need to specify a custom default value for this type to prevent
+            % Dialyzer and runtime errors caused by the default value of 0
+            %
+            % NOTE: the value is an arbitrary Erlang expression

+            .erlang-default "1"
+        ]

 ### Custom Erlang types

 Piqi provides a way to define mappings between custom Erlang types and Piqi